Next Course: TBD

 Through attendance at this training program, registrants should obtain knowledge about the practical aspects of hypofrationated radiotherapy, stereotactic body radiotherapy (SBRT), and radiosurgery using an image-guided linear accelerator.
 Principles of radiation physics and radiobiology, as they apply to hypofractionated, focused, small volume irradiation will be covered.
 Registrants should be able to evaluate dose plans for lung tumors, spine tumors, and liver tumors, as well as selected other body sites.
 At the completion of the training program, participants should be able to discuss those issues relevant to dose selection in individual patients and discuss the spectrum of complications after hypofractionated treatment and their management.

-The next course is scheduled for March 21 and 22, 2013.
-Addtional future course dates are listed under the dates and details web tab. - Please contact Dana Smith, Assisitant to James Urbanic, MD for more information on enrollment.
-(336) 713-6560; email@example.com
+Additional future course dates are listed under the dates and details web tab.
+Please contact Pam Cregger for more information on enrollment at

 Participation by all individuals is encouraged.
 Advance notification of any special needs will help us provide better service.
 Please notify us of your needs in advance of the program by calling (336) 713-6560.